Advertisements

 Broderick Smith Accomplishments

 Significant contributions have been made by Broderick Smith to the Australian music landscape.
-The Dingoes’ legacy continues to influence new musical generations, and he is largely considered as one of the most important musicians of the 1970s.
+The Dingoes’ legacy continues to influence new musical generations, and he is largely considered one of the most important musicians of the 1970s.

 Smith’s solo career has been successful as well, with numerous of his albums receiving both positive reviews and favorable sales results.
 He is adored in the Australian music scene for his unusual voice and songwriting abilities.